-Remark 5.
-Before discussing various models of recovery, we review here a few basic facts concerning the nature of default.
-The default of a firm is typically marked by a failure of the firm to make a contracted debt repayment, either of a coupon or the principal of any bond.
-This event is usually followed by bankruptcy proceedings, for example the so-called Chapter 11 proceedings in the U.S, which results in the liquidation value L of the firm, a random amount normally somewhat less than the value V of the debt outstanding, being redistributed "fairly" amongst the debt holders.
-"Fairly" means in proportion to the value of their holdings for bonds of similar seniority, but with a fraction that decreases with decreasing seniority.
-The recovery fraction R := L/V is thus a stochastic quantity.
-Some of the observable factors that influence the recovery fraction L/V of the firm are:
+In broad terms, bankruptcy results in the "liquidation value" or the "post-bankruptcy value", L, of the firm, a random amount normally somewhat less than the value K of the debt outstanding, being redistributed "fairly" amongst the debt holders (creditors).
+"Fairly" means in proportion to the value of their holdings for bonds of similar seniority.
+Holders of subordinated bonds receive value only after senior bondholders are paid in full.
+As we have seen, equity holders typically receive nothing.
+The recovery fraction R := L/K received by senior debt holders (for most firms, all debt is deemed of similar seniority) is thus a stochastic quantity.
+Some of the observable factors that influence the recovery fraction L/K of the firm are:

-- 1. the state of the economy: values will be lower in an economic recession; - 2. the composition of the assets of the particular firm: for example, software firms have little value in "hard assets" such as machinery and real estate, hence a low recovery fraction.
-In general one can say that different sectors of the economy tend to yield different relative recovery values; - 3. pre-default credit quality: CCC firms tend to recover much less than BBB firms.
+- 1. the state of the economy: Numerous studies have verified that recovery values will be lower in an economic recession, for example 2002 average recoveries were 25% while in 2006 they averaged 0%; - 2. the composition of the assets of the particular firm: for example, software firms have little value in "hard assets" such as machinery and real estate, hence a low recovery fraction.
+In general one can say that different sectors of the economy tend to yield different relative recovery values; - 3. pre-default credit quality: CCC firms tend to recover much less than BBB firms ("junk" versus "fallen angels").